Rentaku/ML_Price_Prediction/README.md

 5. Model akan dijalankan sebanyak 100x iterasi untuk berusaha mencapai performa terbaik yang bisa diperoleh dari arsitektur yang dibuat.

 ### Evaluation
-1. Plot the accuracy of the model in the epoch.
+1. Plot the loss of the model in the epoch.
 The plot is for the loss of both the train set and the test set.
 After plotting, check the graph.
 Does the loss continue to decrease or unstable and if it continues to decrese, the the model is good-fit.
 - Mobil